 Finding something that your child enjoys will help them to become more confident, even when you’re not right next to them, as well as teaching them how to follow instructions.

 If they really enjoy music or sport, find a class specifically for their age group.
 The teachers will be trained to keep their attention.
 If they love to dance, then check out what is on in the local area.
-It needn’t be really expensive either; online shops like Dance Depot have a brilliant selection of dance clothes for kids.

 4) Encourage pretend play